joey22622/Diced-Onions/README.md

 # Diced Onions

-**DESCRIPTION:** App that scrapes recent political articles from the Onion and allows users to leave their comments
+**DESCRIPTION:** App that scrapes recent political articles from the Onion and allows users to leave their comments.

 ![App Tutorial](Diced-Onions.gif)